 Opinions on how to react to a DDoS against your nameservers vastly differ.
 Some companies lowered the TTL for their in-zone NS records to make it easier to add a new nameserver in a crisis.
-I’ll show you my empirical proof that this doesn’t work.
+Lex shares empirical proof that this doesn’t work.

 Adding a redundant DNS server in advance is a good solution, but it can be much harder than it sounds.
 What can you do if your DNS records are heavily dynamic and your provider doesn’t offer AXFR support?
-I’ll go through the options.
+Lex walks you through the options.

-Lex has 7 years of experience keeping large services running, including Linden Lab’s Second Life, DeviantArt.com, and Heroku.
-While originally trained in computer science, he found that he most enjoyed applying his software engineering skills to operations.
-A veteran of many large incidents, he has strong opinions on incident response, retrospectives, on-call sustainability, and good development and release processes.
+Lex Neva is a site reliability engineer at Heroku.
+Lex originally trained in computer science, but he found that he most enjoyed applying his software engineering skills to operations.
+Previously, he kept large services running at Linden Lab’s Second Life and DeviantArt.com.
+A veteran of many large incidents, Lex has strong opinions on incident response, retrospectives, on-call sustainability, and good development and release processes.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?